 Infant mortality among African-American births is one of Wisconsin's most critical health issues.
 The Wisconsin Partnership Program created the Lifecourse Initiative for Healthy Families to address this problem through best-practice public health and self-sustaining community-based interventions.

-EMBRACING THE WISCONSIN IDEA
+THE WISCONSIN IDEA

 Our integrated approach to medicine and public health exemplifies the Wisconsin Idea, the principle that education should influence and improve people's lives beyond the university classroom.
 The Wisconsin Idea can be felt in many of the UW School and Medicine and Public Health's education, research and community outreach programs.